dalealleshouse/zero-to-devops/README.md

 ## Image Registry

-Using an external Docker registry isn't a viable option for the demo because internet access isn't guaranteed.
-It is possible to create a local docker registry but the complexity surrounding security distracts from the purpose.
+Using an external Docker registry isn't a viable option for this demo because internet access isn't guaranteed.
+It is possible to create a [local docker registry](https://docs.docker.com/registry/deploying/) but the complexity surrounding security distracts from the purpose.
 Therefore, we are going to manually build (in advance) the demo containers using Minikube's docker daemon.
 With the containers already available locally, K8S will not attempt to download them.
 Navigate to the project directory and run the commands below.

 ``` powershell
 # point to the docker daemon on the minikube machine